-Every organization has a reason or purpose to exist .
-This forms the basis for the organization's Mission statement.
-An organization's mission can be expressed in a mission statement , which defines the unique purpose that sets one hotel from another.
+Every organisation has a reason or purpose to exist .
+This forms the basis for the organisation's Mission statement.
+An organisation's mission can be expressed in a mission statement , which defines the unique purpose that sets one hotel from another.

 From the mission statement hotel employees should be able to derive a sense of purpose and direction to hotel policies.

 For Example , a hotels mission may be to provide the finest facilities and services in the market while providing a good place to work for its employees and a reasonable return for the investments by its owners.

 Mission statement should address the following three main constitutes: